Twenty years ago, I was an average, non-professional stock investor.

-Then, in 2008, came the worst financial crisis since the Great Depression.
+Then I got another chance in 2008… with the worst financial crisis since the Great Depression.
 Fortunes were wiped out.
 Many lost their life savings, and retirement plans went down the drain for millions of people.

-But this time, I came out slightly ahead… even though my stock holdings took a hit.
+This time, I came out ahead… even though my stock holdings took a hit.

-By 2008, over 50% of my holdings were in real estate outside the United States.
+By contrast, in 2008, over 50% of my investment holdings were in real estate outside the United States.

 This was my “advanced” lesson in portfolio diversity.